 Robinhood Step by Step

 - To invest using Robinhood, I first must set up my account.
 I do that by clicking on sign up on the home page.
 That takes me to a screen where I enter my email and a password.
-I then answer a series of questions about my address, employment, tax status, social security number, and other information to identify me.
+I then answer questions about my address, employment, tax status, social security number, and other information to identify me.

-- You can also search for ETFs by typing the term “ETF” in the search field or by choosing them from lists.
+- You can also search for ETFs by typing “ETF” in the search field or choosing them from lists.
 For example, the 20 Most Popular ETFs or growth and value ETFs.
-Once you choose an ETF, you’ll see its historical performance numbers, a list of what sectors or companies comprise the fund, and also a window on the right-hand side to spend some of my available buying power on the ETF.
+Once you choose an ETF, you’ll see its historical performance numbers, a list of what sectors or companies comprise the fund, and a window on the right-hand side to spend some of my available buying power on the ETF.

 For example, the CWS ETF includes